jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 How to create a simple Calculator
 =================================

-In this chapter I will use Test Driven Development to create a calculator in python that can perform addition, subtraction, division and multiplication
+In this chapter I will use Test Driven Development to create a calculator in Python that can perform addition, subtraction, division and multiplication

 Prerequisites
 -------------